|1. Description - |

 |The student will be able to: |

-- Apply AAX, RTAS and AudioSuite plug-ins directly to a track or Region in a multitrack Pro Tools session.
+- Apply AAX, RTAS and AudioSuite plug-ins directly to a track or clip in a multitrack Pro Tools session.

 - Modify plug-ins configurations utilizing internal buss paths and aux tracks in a multitrack recording.